Cha Bumseok

-Cha Bumseok (1924 – 2006) was a Korean playwright and director.
-As the first generation of post-war writers, he wrote from a realistic perspective and made remarkable contributions to the Korean modern plays.
-Based on the critical awareness of reality, his works represent social issues and characteristics of the Korean society.
+Cha Bumseok (Korean: 차범석; Hanja: 車凡錫; 1924 – 2006) was a Korean playwright and director.

-Life
+Biography

 He was born in 1924 in Mokpo.
 Before the Liberation, he worked as a teacher and recruited by force to join the Japanese military.
 After Korea became independent, he went to a college in 1946 and organized an on-campus community named “Theater Art Study Group” to start his career in the theater field.
 He debuted as playwright with Milju (밀주 Moonshine) that was selected as a runner-up for the Chosun Ilbo New Writer's Contest in 1955, and the following year, Kwihyang (귀향 Returning Home) was selected for the Chosun Ilbo New Writer's Contest in 1956.
 With a view to popularizing plays, he founded a troupe, “Sanha,” in 1963, playing a role as the president of the theater, playwright and director.
 Since 1965, he has taught at universities as a professor.
 He served as the president of the National Academy of Arts of Republic of Korea and the president of the Korea Culture and Arts Education Service.
 He died of cancer at the age of 82 in 2006.